securesynapse/SOC/README.md

 - <a href="https://github.com/activecm/rita">RITA</a> - Real Intelligence Threat Analytics

-Please email me with recommendations on free OSS that I've missed that you feel should be on the list. securesynapse@gmail.com
+Please email me with recommendations on free OSS that I've missed which you feel should be on the list. securesynapse@gmail.com